irsbugs/cmrt/CiviCRM Installation.md

 * CiviCRM MariaDB database name.
 Default is *civicrm*: **cmrailtr_civicrm**
 * CiviCRM tables prefix: **civicrm_**

-The linux path to Wordpress is: /home/cmrailtr/public_html
+The linux path to Wordpress is: `/home/cmrailtr/public_html` The files and directories in the top-level WordPress directory are:
 ```
 /home
 └── cmrailtr